 1 "Summit Partners" shall refer to Commission members who own, lease, or otherwise contractually occupy an area on the physical Mount Washington summit.
-However, the Commission recognizes that it benefits from the efforts of all of its members including the voluntary support and assistance of the U.S. Forest Service.
+However, the Commission recognizes that it benefits from the efforts of all of its members and other partners, and especially appreciates the voluntary support and assistance of the U.S. Forest Service.
 The Commission also recognizes that many parties have legal interests in the summit area.

-2 RSA 227-B:2, II states: "Summit' shall mean the Mount Washington summit property owned by the State."
-A map of the Summit is attached as Attachment 1.
+2 RSA 227-B:2, II states: "Summit' shall mean the Mount Washington summit property owned